Even with the event still weeks away, there have been a lot of interesting developments from various sources. In this... Read more...

-The borough of Wandsworth still has London’s cheapest council tax, but Pays explains that with prices rising everywhere in the past four years, especially along the Northern line, the demographic has evolved again.
+The borough of Wandsworth has London’s second cheapest council tax (behind Westminster would you believe!), but Pays explains that with prices rising everywhere in the past few years, especially along the Northern line, the demographic has evolved again.

 “It’s seen a big influx of young professionals and families, which has resulted in a really great mix of people,” she says.

 Neighbouring suburbs Balham and Tooting Broadway have a livelier bar and club culture to excite the night owls among you.

 But for some peace and quiet after a tough working week, bed up here.